grebtsew/FloorplanToBlender3d/Development Center/README.md

 # TODO list
 Tasks below is ordered by time needed + difficulty.

-* Push built docker image to dockerhub.

-* Change blender script remove box and set save path and set save format with switch
+* AR idea with demo

 * Unity idea with demo

-* AR idea with demo

 * Do some examples in Docs with links and toc